BitBalloon/homepage/contents/_about/main.markdown

 BitBalloon performs the following optimizations:

 **Asset Compression** — BitBalloon compresses your CSS & JavaScript to make your site lighter.
-Any CSS files that are referenced next to each other in your html will get combined into a single compressed file.
+Any CSS files that are referenced next to each other in your HTML will get combined into a single compressed file.
 The same goes for your JavaScript.

 **Image Optimization** — An image optimizer removes unnecessary meta data from your images so that they are lighter & load faster for your visitors, but still retain the same image quality.